rlawrenc/cosc_304/labs/lab7/nodejs/README.md

 ## Example 3

-Modify the sample PHP code for querying WorksOn such that for each department you list its projects and then its employees.
+Modify the sample code for querying WorksOn such that for each department you list its projects and then its employees.
 The output should look like <a href="http://cosc304.ok.ubc.ca/rlawrenc/Lab7/WorksOnDeptEmpProj.php">this (click here)</a>.

 ### [Solution - WorksOnDeptEmpProj.js](code/WorksOnDeptEmpProj.js)